babarrett/g80-9009/breakoutbox-decoded.md

 Summary: This connector does almost all of the "heavy lifting" for keyboard functions.
 This connector goes to the "Desk PC/Wkst" connector on the kbd.
-Given that the other two connectors on the keyboard are only used for mouse functions and power, this is the main connector.
+Given that the other two connectors on the keyboard are only used for mouse functions and power, this is the main connector for keyboard use.

 The pins coming from the keyboard, through this connector, end up extending out to two systems, and three protocols: